anilbegin/first-webpack/README.md

 for usage in a browser

 npm install webpack

-'src' is default folder for webpack to look for thr source code thats to be bundled 'index.js' is the default file that webpack looks out for 'dist' is the default bundle folder generated on cmd 'npx webpack' 'main.js' is the resultant bundled file thats generated
+'src' is default folder for webpack to look for the source code thats to be bundled 'index.js' is the default file that webpack looks out for 'dist' is the default bundle folder generated on cmd 'npx webpack' 'main.js' is the resultant bundled file thats generated inside 'dist' folder

 ECMAscript latest version  is supported by webpack by default, so 'import' can be used instead of const.
 eg: import tripleMe from './tripleMe'